 In March 2016, the Financial Accounting Standards Board ("FASB") issued ASU No. 2016-09, Improvements to Employee Share-Based Payment Accounting, which includes multiple provisions intended to simplify various aspects of the accounting for share-based payments.
 The new standard (1) requires all excess tax benefits and deficiencies to be recognized as income tax expense or benefit in the income statement in the period in which they occur regardless of whether the benefit reduces taxes payable in the current period, (2) requires classification of excess tax benefits as an operating activity on the statements of cash flows, (3) allows an entity to make an entity-wide accounting policy election to either estimate the number of awards that are expected to vest or account for forfeitures when they occur and (4) causes the threshold under which employee share-based awards partially settled in cash can qualify for equity classification to increase to the maximum statutory tax rates in the applicable jurisdiction.
 ASU 2016-09 will be effective for interim and annual periods after December 15, 2016 (January 1, 2017 for the Company).
-The new standard generally requires a modified retrospective transition through a cumulative-effect adjustment as of the beginning of the period of adoption, with certain provisions requiring either a prospective or retrospective transition.
+The new standard generally requires a modified retrospective transition.
 The Company adopted ASU 2016-09 on January 1, 2017.
-Upon adoption of ASU 2016-09, the Company recognized excess tax benefits of approximately \$136 million in deferred tax assets that were previously not recognized in a cumulative-effect adjustment to retained earnings.
-The Company will prospectively record a deferred tax benefit or expense associated with the difference between book and tax for stock compensation expense.
 On January 1, 2017, the Company also established an accounting policy election to assume zero forfeitures for stock award grants and account for forfeitures when they occur which prospectively impacts stock compensation expense.
-Other
+Other aspects of adoption ASU 2016-09 did not have a material impact to the Company's consolidated financial statements.

 In March 2017, the FASB issued ASU No. 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost ("ASU 2017-07"), which requires employers to report the service cost component of net periodic pension cost in the same line item as other compensation costs arising from services rendered during the period.
 The standard also requires the other components of net periodic cost be presented in the income statement separately from the service cost component and outside of a subtotal of income from operations.
 ASU 2017-07 will be effective for annual periods beginning after December 15, 2017, and early adoption is permitted.
 The new standard requires retrospective application and allows a practical expedient that permits an employer to use the amounts disclosed in its pension plan footnote for the prior comparative periods as the estimation basis for applying the retrospective presentation.
 The Company early adopted ASU 2017-07 on January 1, 2017 and utilized the practical expedient to estimate the impact on the prior comparative period information presented in interim and annual financial statements.
 The Company previously recorded service cost with other compensation costs in operating costs and expenses in the consolidated statements of operations, and recorded other pension costs (benefits), in other operating expenses, net.
 Adoption of the standard results in the reclassification of other pension costs (benefits) to other expenses, net (non-operating).
 Adopting the standard will reduce 2016 income from operations presented for comparative purposes in the 2017 annual financial statements by \$899 million with a corresponding decrease to other expenses of \$899 million, with no impact to net income.
 For both the three and six months ended June 30, 2016, the adoption of the standard resulted in reduction of income from operations by \$520 million with a corresponding decrease to other expenses of \$520 million, with no impact to net income.
-ASU 2017-07 does not impact
+ASU 2017-07 does not impact the consolidated balance sheets or statements of cash flows.